 Need more info on health insurance reimbursement?

-Take Command Health’s small business tax strategy HRA guide can help direct you to the best arrangement for your business.
+Take Command’s small business tax strategy HRA guide can help direct you to the best arrangement for your business and our HRA Guide can walk you through the ins and outs of offering an HRA and what to look for in an HRA administrator.
 We’ve also compiled answers to some of the most common HRA questions from employees.

 We are ready to chat on our website if you have any specific questions about your business and how HRAs could help.
 Setting up a small business HRA is simple and quick, and our team is here to help if you need it.